amitp-ai/Deep_Reinforcement_Learning/P2_Continuous_Actions/Report.md

 <img src="https://latex.codecogs.com/png.latex?\fn_cm&space;\nabla_{\theta}U_{\theta}&space;\approx&space;\hat{g}&space;=&space;\frac{1}{m}&space;\sum_{i=1}^{m}&space;\left(&space;\sum_{t=0}^{T}&space;\left(&space;\nabla_{\theta}log(P_{\theta}(a_{t}|s_{t}))&space;\,&space;\left(&space;\hat{Q}_{P_\theta}(s_t,&space;a_t,&space;w)&space;-&space;b\right)&space;\right)&space;\right)_i&space;\:&space;...&space;\,&space;Equation&space;\,&space;18" title="\nabla_{\theta}U_{\theta} \approx \hat{g} = \frac{1}{m} \sum_{i=1}^{m} \left( \sum_{t=0}^{T} \left( \nabla_{\theta}log(P_{\theta}(a_{t}|s_{t})) \, \left( \hat{Q}_{P_\theta}(s_t, a_t, w) - b\right) \right) \right)_i \: ... \, Equation \, 18" />

 There are many choices for the baseline b, and in theory, the optimal value of b can also be computed.
-However, in the interest of simplicity and be intuitive, a commonly used baseline is the q-value averaged over all the actions, i.e. the state-value.
+However, in the interest of simplicity and to be intuitive, a commonly used baseline is the q-value averaged over all the actions, i.e. the state-value.

 <img src="https://latex.codecogs.com/png.latex?\fn_cm&space;b&space;=&space;\hat{V}_{P_\theta}(s_t,&space;w)&space;=&space;E_{a_t&space;\sim&space;P_{\theta}(a_t|s_t)}&space;\left&space;[\hat{Q}_{P_\theta}(s_t,&space;a_t,&space;w)&space;\right&space;]&space;\:&space;...&space;\,&space;Equation&space;\,&space;19" title="b = \hat{V}_{P_\theta}(s_t, w) = E_{a_t \sim P_{\theta}(a_t|s_t)} \left [\hat{Q}_{P_\theta}(s_t, a_t, w) \right ] \: ... \, Equation \, 19" />

-The Advantage function is defined as follows:
+The Advantage function is then written as follows:

 <img src="https://latex.codecogs.com/png.latex?\fn_cm&space;\hat{A}_{P_\theta}(s_t,&space;a_t,w)&space;=&space;\hat{Q}_{P_\theta}(s_t,&space;a_t,&space;w)&space;-&space;\hat{V}_{P_\theta}(s_t,&space;w)&space;\:&space;...&space;\,&space;Equation&space;\,&space;20" title="\hat{A}_{P_\theta}(s_t, a_t,w) = \hat{Q}_{P_\theta}(s_t, a_t, w) - \hat{V}_{P_\theta}(s_t, w) \: ... \, Equation \, 20" />

-The basic idea with using the advantage function is that actions with higher q-value than the average (i.e. state-value) are reinforced where as other actions are inhibited.
+The basic idea with using this advantage function is that actions with higher q-value than the average (i.e. state-value) are reinforced where as other actions are inhibited.
 This makes a lot more intuitive sense than the gradient equation used in the original Reinforce algorithm.
-And so it's not totally surprising that it Mathematically results in lower variance.
+And so it's not totally surprising that Mathematically it results in lower variance.
+Moreover, now the gradient is no longer dependent on the absolute value of the rewards.

 One problem with the above Equation is that, in practice, it is very difficult to compute the above expectation -- especially for continuous actions or high dimensional action space.
 Hence, the state-value function is modeled with a separate neural network that is parameterized by w<sub>v</sub> as follows: